consandstuff/consandstuff.github.io/rhythmcons/sound-voltex/sdvx-normal/index.md

 ![enter image description here](http://i.imgur.com/0eS7OKO.jpg)

 >If you have any problem fitting the encoders through the hole grab a piece of 100 grit sandpaper and sand it down a little bit at a time until the encoder fits.
-The measures are there for a perfect fit, but the laser cutting machines has a tolerance of 0.1mm that could make the hole a little smaller.
+The measures are there for a perfect fit, but the laser cutting machines has a tolerance of 0.1mm that could make the hole a little smaller and with a tighter fit.

 <hr>